Goldfinger (film): Box office

-Goldfinger's $3 million budget was recouped in two weeks, and it broke box office records in multiple countries around the world.
-The Guinness Book of World Records went on to list Goldfinger as the fastest grossing film of all time.
+Goldfinger's $3 million budget was recouped in two weeks, and it broke box office records around the world.
 Demand for the film was so high that the DeMille cinema in New York City had to stay open twenty-four hours a day.
+The Guinness Book of World Records went on to list Goldfinger as the fastest grossing film of all time with a gross of $10.3 million in 14 weeks in the United States.
 The film closed its original box office run with $23 million in the United States and $46 million worldwide.
 After reissues, the first being a double feature with Dr. No in 1966, Goldfinger grossed a total of $51,081,062 in the United States and $73,800,000 elsewhere, for a total worldwide gross of $124,900,000.

 The film distributor Park Circus re-released Goldfinger in the UK on 27 July 2007 at 150 multiplex cinemas, on digital prints.
 The re-release put the film twelfth at the weekly box office.
-Goldfinger would again receive a re-release in November 2020 in the wake of Connery's death.
+Goldfinger again received a re-release in November 2020 in the wake of Connery's death.

+Television

+Goldfinger was the first James Bond movie to premiere on the ABC Television Network in the United States, which would go on to have a nearly two decade relationship with the film series.
+The initial September 17, 1972 airing of Goldfinger on The ABC Sunday Night Movie garnered a Nielsen Media Research household television rating of 34.0 and a share of 52, ranking number two for the week behind only Marcus Welby, M.D. airing on the same network.
+The premiere was sponsored by Chevrolet and included several of its new models for 1973, even though the movie itself featured several cars from the Ford Motor Company.